Skip to main content

 I appreciated the witnesses coming before the committee and telling their stories.
 Some are before the committee for a second time.

 I will begin with Mr. Butler.
 I thank him for his opening statement.
-In it, he said some banks will only advance Covid-19 loans to customers reclassifying themselves as non-consumers, thus enabling banks to use unfair terms and avoid tracker examination by failing to retain historic interest rates.
+In it, he said some banks will only advance Covid-19 loans to customers reclassifying themselves as non-consumers, thus enabling banks to use unfair terms and avoid tracker examination by failing to retain historical interest rates.
 Can he clarify and expand on that statement?

 Mr. Cormac Butler